 Business activity should be closely monitored and accurately reported.
 A JV agreement should also be in place.
 There are several questions related to matters like how a single-owner limited liability company is run or divided, and where intellectual property claims fall, how business income is divided, etc.

 Limited partners in public companies can buy market share in foreign companies, but a true joint venture business cannot exist within Thailand.

-We here at Juslaws & Consult can offer support throughout any business venture, but support for a joint venture is especially important.
-Make sure to have legal representation at board meetings related to such difficult matters as well so that decisions can be made within the bounds of legality.
+At Juslaws & Consult, we offer support throughout any business venture, but support for a joint venture is especially important.
+Make sure to have legal representation at board meetings related to complicated matters as well, so that decisions can be made within the bounds of legality.

-Joint Ventures can quickly escalate into nightmare situations, so please contact us for more information before you engage in one.
+Joint ventures can quickly escalate into critical situations, so please contact us for more information before you engage in one.
 And remember, Juslaws & Consults offers a FREE first consultation for any legal need.